 Our operations have been financed primarily from proceeds from the collaboration and license agreements we have with a number of partners, including Genentech, Janssen and Piramal Imaging, research grants awarded to us and net proceeds from the issuance of preferred shares.
-At June 30, 2015 we had cash and cash equivalents of CHF 19.4 million.
+At September 30, 2015 we had cash and cash equivalents of CHF 53.7 million.
+At September 30, 2015, after giving effect to the Series E Private Placement, we would have had cash and cash equivalents of CHF 80.8 million.